Legrandgroup/robotframework-dhcpclientlibrary/README.md

 This library allows Robot Framework to interact with a DHCP server and to handle DHCP events using Robot Framework keywords

+Currently, it only supports IPv4 DHCP (not IPv6)

 DhcpClientLibrary is open source software licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).